Table of Contents

 - Visible during cell division.

-- Metacentric: Middle centromere, two equal arms.
+- Metacentric: Centromere in the middle, Two equal arms.

 11. Microbodies